knative/eventing/docs/delivery/README.md

 ## Problem

-Sending events can fail for a variety of reasons (downstream system is down, application logic rejects the invalid message, a runtime exception occurs, etc...) but right now there is no way to control or define the expected behavior in these situations.
+Sending events can fail for a variety of reasons (downstream system is down, application logic rejects the invalid event, a runtime exception occurs, etc...) but right now there is no way to control or define the expected behavior in these situations.

 ## Requirements